Welcome to today's edition of the Rush 24-7 podcast.

 But this effort was designed.

-This leahy effort was designed to try to bring five or six Republicans with him in voting against Alito.
+This Leahy effort was designed to try to bring five or six Republicans with him in voting against Alito.

-Other th I mean it otherwise, this is political suicide to be the first Democrat in these confirmation hearings, have a chance to ask questions, and the first subject you broach is how do we protect the rights of our terrorist enemies?
+I mean, otherwise, this is political suicide to be the first Democrat in these confirmation hearings, have a chance to ask questions.

-Once the people of this country find out about it, which of course they just did.
+That's political suicide once the people of this country find out about it, which of course they just did.

-Celinda Lake, a Democratic pollster said that three factors have helped defuse what many experts thought would be a huge fight.
+Celinda Lake, a Democratic pollster, said that three factors have helped defuse what many experts thought would be a huge fight.

 Whatever the experts say, be they environmental, be they sports, just go the other way.